spdx/spdx-spec/chapters/file-information.md

 ### 8.13.2 Intent

-Here, the intent is to provide the recipient of the SPDX Document with notices that may require additional review or otherwise contribute to the determination of the Concluded License.
+Here, the intent is to provide the recipient of the SPDX document with notices that may require additional review or otherwise contribute to the determination of the Concluded License.

 ### 8.13.3 Examples